A boutique podcast company

 - Actor Stephen Fry on how he came to be hooked on Heyer

-- Author Joanne Harris on having a book adapted into a film
+- Author Joanne Harris on why adapting books into film can be problematic

 - Producer Andy Paterson discusses a mystery project and the difficulties of bringing Heyer’s work to the screen

 - Best selling historical romance novelist, Mary Jo Putney, on writing Regency romance through a 21st century lens

 - Romance novelist Harriet Evans lists her all-time favourite Heyers and why